pabaq/CarND-Behavioral-Cloning/README.md

 - 1 lap of counter-clockwise driving
 - 1 lap of recovery driving

-In the recovery lap, the car is sited in a poor postions several times and the situation is subsequently recovered by driving the car back to the lane center.
+In the recovery lap, the car is sited in a poor positions several times and the situation is subsequently recovered by driving the car back to the lane center.
 During the driving, the steering angle is recorded and the three cameras in the front of the car capture images of the scene.